Travel Nurse Assignments: Live Like a Local – Cheyenne, WY!

-Southeast of Cheyenne, Pawnee National Grassland is a great place to escape into nature.
+Southeast of Cheyenne, Pawnee National Grassland is a great place to escape into nature in between your nursing shifts.
 The area is home to many unique species of high plains animals and is a haven for birdwatchers and wildlife enthusiasts.
 Lark Buntings, Burrowing Owls, and Prairie Dogs are just a few of the different animals you’ll find here.
 Other popular activities in the grasslands include hiking, horseback riding, and stargazing.
 Rocky Mountain National Park is another popular tourist destination, and is less than 2 hours from Cheyenne.
 Enjoy over 350 miles of hiking trails, or take a scenic drive on the Trail Ridge Road, one of America’s highest paved roads at 12,000 ft. elevation.

 Fort Collins, CO is another fun college town about an hour south of Cheyenne.
 The city is home to Colorado State University, and is a mecca for outdoor recreation.
 Hiking, Mountain Biking, and kayaking are all popular activities.
 Fort Collins also has a vibrant downtown area, and is a regional leader in the craft brewing industry, and produces over 70% of the state’s craft beer.
 Check out local favorites like New Belgium and Odell Brewing Company!